 Could you tell us a bit more about how you used the Native Posts feature?

 We used the Native Posts feature to manually publish posts that were intended entries but missed an entry requirement.
 For example, a few entries had the #KidsInTheKitchen hashtag in the comments instead of the caption.
 A few others tagged @Nature_Fresh in the photo rather than in the caption.
 This feature allowed us to manually pull these entries instead of asking the entrant to re-submit.

-How has the response to the campaign been?
-Would you do anything differently in your next campaign?
+How has the response to the hashtag campaign been?

 NatureFresh™ Farms received so much positive feedback from this campaign!
 We’re thrilled we were able to encourage healthy eating in children and align NatureFresh™ Farms as an ally to parents.
 We saw a spike in social reach across Canada and the US across organic and paid social and saw a dramatic increase in website traffic.